grpc/proposal/P6-grpc-io-announce.md

 When composing an email to `grpc-io-announce@googlegroups.com`, you should:

 * Make the email actionable.
 For fixes, clearly define how the user should resolve the problem
   * e.g., “Upgrade grpc-xds to 1.47.1 or later.
 If grpc-xds is a transitive dependency, adding a direct dependency on grpc-xds will upgrade the version.
     Maven users are strongly encouraged to use Maven Enforcer’s requireUpperBoundDeps to avoid accidental version downgrades”
   * e.g., “Upgrade to Node.js 18 or later, preferably Node.js 20 or later”
 * Define a discussion forum for questions, concerns, and replies.
 This will generally be an existing GitHub issue or new grpc-io thread
 * Have the email reviewed by another person

-Reliability and security issues in particular benefit greatly from clear communication, as users need to react quickly.
-For reliability and security issues, you should:
+Reability and security issues in particular benefit greatly from clear counication, as users need to react quickly.
+For reliability and security ises, you should:

 * Clearly define how the user should determine if their application is at risk
   * e.g., “grpc-java users of grpc-xds 1.43.0 and later are impacted.
 You can run `maven dependency:tree` or `gradle dependencies --configuration=runtimeClasspath` to find the versions used by a particular project”
   * e.g., “grpc-node users running on Node.js 14”
 * Define the severity of the problem, and how to know if the issue is occurring
-    *   e.g., “This bug may cause all RPCs on a channel to fail with ‘UNAVAILABLE: Handshake failure’”
+  * e.g., “This bug may cause all RPCs on a channel to fail with ‘UNAVAILABLE:
+    Handshake failure’”

 Emails sent to `grpc-io-announce@googlegroups.com` should be addressed as: